Best Books For Men About Self Improvement In Life and Career.

 In this New York Times Bestseller, superstar blogger Mark Manson cuts through the crap to show us how to stop trying to be “positive” all the time so that we can truly become better, happier people.

-He argues that making our lives better hinges not on our ability to turn lemons into lemonade, but on learning to stomach lemons better.
+He argues that improving our lives hinges not on our ability to turn lemons into lemonade but on learning to stomach lemons better.

 Best books for men

 18. Make Your Bed: Little Things That Can Change Your Life…And Maybe the World, by William H. McRaven

 Make Your Bed is based on the incredible graduation speech on May 17, 2014, by Admiral William H. McRaven to the University of Texas graduating class at Austin on their Commencement day.

 The author recounts tales from his own life and from those of people he encountered during his military service who dealt with hardship and made tough decisions with determination, compassion, honor, and courage.

 17. You Are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life, by Jen Sincero

 In You Are a Badass, bestselling author and world-traveling success coach, Jen Sincero, helps you identify and change the self-sabotaging beliefs and behaviors that stop you from getting what you want.